entech-code/rocketqa-cli/README.md

 ## Examples

-To learn how to run these RocketMQ Test examples, check out our getting started docs.
+To learn how to run these RocketQA Test examples, check out our getting started docs.

 ### Basic feature test